Battle of Montes Claros: Prelude

 A veteran commander who had been defending the Portuguese border with Spain for over 20 years, Meneses was aware that there were any number of ways for Carrillo to invade the country.
 As such, he reinforced the border garrisons of Elvas and Campo Maior, hoping to harden the frontier defenses and in doing so influence the route Carrillo would take.
 Having been present during the Portuguese victory at Ameixial, Meneses was well aware that the Spanish faced logistical challenges when invading Portugal, and as such he planned to keep Carrillo's army trapped in the border hinterlands as long as possible to wear down their numbers.
 The Portuguese were also conscious of the failing health of the Spanish king, and Meneses suspected that this would force them to attack.

 Carrillo's army moved into Portugal on 25 May.
 He first took Borba without resistance after it was abandoned by the Portuguese garrison.
 He then laid siege to Vila Viçosa, taking the city but failing to capture the citadel, which he was forced to besiege.

 The Portuguese decided to exchange land for time, as it was hoped that the rough terrain of the hinterlands would degrade Carrillo's army.
 Despite this strategy, Meneses was determined to engage the Spanish army on a battlefield of his choosing.
 The main body of the Portuguese army set itself in motion towards the Spanish force surrounding Vila Viçosa, but it stopped in Montes Claros, halfway between Vila Viçosa and Estremoz.

-Carrillo, who was at that time furthering the siege of Vila Vicosa, was fast losing men to attrition.
+Carrillo, who was at that time furthering the siege of Vila Viçosa, was fast losing men to attrition.
 By June, attacks by Portuguese militias were taking a heavy toll on his lines of supply, Vila Vicosa continued to put up an unexpectedly fierce defense, and the Spanish court was demanding action.
 In spite of these setbacks, Carrillo continued to rely on his previous plans for the capture of Lisbon.
 However, when informed that Meneses's numerically inferior force was advancing on him from Estremoz, Carrillo decided to engage the Portuguese.